-Kate is an Associate in the Dispute Resolution team with a wide range of litigation experience, and has particular expertise in Wills, Trusts and Inheritance Disputes.
+Kate is an Senior Associate in the Dispute Resolution team with a wide range of litigation experience, and has particular expertise in Wills, Trusts and Inheritance Disputes.

 Kate trained at Kingsley Napley, having had previous careers in the motor and property industries.
 Kate joined the Dispute Resolution team in 2014 and specialises in Wills, Trusts and Inheritance Disputes.